Optically-Transparent EM Skins for Outdoor-to-Indoor mm-Wave Wireless Communications: Numerical Results

 Referring to the reference parametric model of the \emph{EMS} unit cell in Fig. 2(\emph{a}), the setup of the meshed copper (i.e., the patterning conductor) has been chosen according to \cite{Kang 2018} for yielding a mesh fill factor of about $\mathcal{F}_{mesh}\approx11.7\%$, which corresponds to a single-layer conductor optical transmittance equal to $\mathcal{T}_{mesh}=\left(1-\mathcal{F}_{mesh}\right)^{2}\approx77.8\%$.
 More in detail, $d^{\left(3\right)}=30\times10^{-6}$ {[}m{]} (i.e., the thickness of the mesh wires is roughly half of a typical human hair), $d^{\left(4\right)}=225\times10^{-6}$ {[}m{]}, and $d^{\left(5\right)}=20$ {[}deg{]}.
 The meta-atom model has been then parametrically tuned to operate at $f_{0}$ by properly optimizing $d^{\left(1\right)}$ and $d^{\left(2\right)}$ {[}Fig. 2(\emph{a}){]}.
 By setting the trade-off ring width value $d^{\left(2\right)}=795\times10^{-6}$ {[}m{]}, $d^{\left(1\right)}$ has been chosen as the control parameter for the entries of $\overline{\overline{T}}$ {[}i.e., $\overline{\overline{T}}\left(\underline{d}\right)=\overline{\overline{T}}\left(d^{\left(1\right)}\right)${]}.

-Figure 3(\emph{a}) summarizes the transmission performance of the optimized meta-atom structure.
+Figure 4(\emph{a}) summarizes the transmission performance of the optimized meta-atom structure.
 It is worthwhile to point out that they have been predicted without considering equivalent homogenized models for the wire mesh (i.e., the actual copper wire structure has been simulated in \emph{Ansys HFSS}).
-It turns out that when varying $d^{\left(1\right)}$ within its feasibility range $d_{\min}^{\left(1\right)}\leq d^{\left(1\right)}\leq d_{\max}^{\left(1\right)}$ being $d_{\min}^{\left(1\right)}=0.9\times10^{-3}$ {[}m{]} and $d_{\max}^{\left(1\right)}=1.6\times10^{-3}$, such a unit cell supports a phase coverage of approximately $\Phi_{TE}^{PC}\approx220$ {[}deg{]} with a worst-case transmittance magnitude of $\Phi_{TE}^{MAG}\approx-7.7$ {[}dB{]} {[}Fig. 3(\emph{a}){]}. \footnote{ The same behavior holds true for the \emph{TM} component owing to the cell symmetry, while the magnitude of the cross-polar components turns out $<-30$ {[}dB{]}. } Let us notice that the theoretical maximum phase range enabled by a non-transparent ideal two-layer meta-atom is around $230$ {[}deg{]} for a $50\%$ transmission efficiency \cite{Yang 2019}.
+It turns out that when varying $d^{\left(1\right)}$ within its feasibility range $d_{\min}^{\left(1\right)}\leq d^{\left(1\right)}\leq d_{\max}^{\left(1\right)}$ being $d_{\min}^{\left(1\right)}=0.9\times10^{-3}$ {[}m{]} and $d_{\max}^{\left(1\right)}=1.6\times10^{-3}$, such a unit cell supports a phase coverage of approximately $\Phi_{TE}^{PC}\approx220$ {[}deg{]} with a worst-case transmittance magnitude of $\Phi_{TE}^{MAG}\approx-7.7$ {[}dB{]} {[}Fig. 4(\emph{a}){]} \footnote{ The same behavior holds true for the \emph{TM} component owing to the cell symmetry, while the magnitude of the cross-polar components turns out $<-30$ {[}dB{]}. }.
+The effects of the meta-atom insertion loss on the \emph{OTO-EMS}s performance are assessed in the subsequent sub-section.
+However, let us notice that the theoretical maximum phase range enabled by a non-transparent ideal two-layer meta-atom is around $230$ {[}deg{]} for a $50\%$ transmission efficiency \cite{Yang 2019}, \cite{Abdelrahman 2014} (Tab.
+I).
+Potential solutions to improve such performance while keeping the glass panel configuration may thus require increasing the number meta-atom layers as well as employing optimized inter-layer spacings \cite{Abdelrahman 2014}.

+As regards the relation between $\overline{\overline{T}}$ and $d^{\left(1\right)}$ {[}Fig. 4(\emph{a}){]}, it is worth noticing that the observed sensitivity is consistent with that of standard meta-atom architectures at such frequencies \cite{Oliveri 2023F}, \cite{Hong 2022}, \cite{Liu 2019} and compliant with current generation \emph{PCB} fabrication processes.

-As for the transparency of the arising meshed meta-atom, the dependence of its optical transmittance on $d^{\left(1\right)}$ is shown in Fig. 3(\emph{b}).
+As for the transparency of the arising meshed meta-atom, the dependence of its optical transmittance on $d^{\left(1\right)}$ is shown in Fig. 4(\emph{b}).
 The plot indicates that $\mathcal{T}_{atom}^{OTO}>80\%$ regardless of the meta-atom setup within its feasibility range (i.e., $\underline{d}\in\Psi^{opt}$).
-This confirms the potentialities of meshed copper meta-atoms \cite{Sharma 2019}-\cite{Silva 2021b} for building printed optically-transparent \emph{EMS}s {[}Fig. 3(\emph{b}){]}.
+This confirms the potentialities of meshed copper meta-atoms \cite{Sharma 2019}-\cite{Silva 2021b} for building printed optically-transparent \emph{EMS}s {[}Fig. 4(\emph{b}){]}.
+A comparison of the essential performance metrics and compliancy with \emph{IG} installation (i.e., {}``\emph{IG}?'' column in Tab.
+I) of the proposed \emph{OTO} meta-atom with those of state-of-the-art transparent architectures featuring different number of metalization layers $N$ is provided in Tab.
+I, for the sake of completeness.